ak--47/duck-shard/README.md

 # Convert some files
 ./duck-shard.sh ./data/ --format csv --output ./processed/

-# Or use the web UI
-./duck-shard.sh --ui
 ```

 Open http://localhost:8080 for a visual interface with real-time progress bars and drag-and-drop configuration.